tasket/Qubes-vpn-support/README.md

 1. Create a proxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN).
 (In Qubes 4.0 a proxyVM is called an `AppVM` with the `provides network` option enabled; this document will use the more descriptive `proxyVM` term...)

+   Make a choice for the networking/netvm setting, such as `sys-net`.

-   Next, add `vpn-handler-openvpn` to the proxyVM's VM Settings / Services tab.
+   Next, add `vpn-handler-openvpn` to the proxyVM's Settings / Services tab.
 Do not add other network services such as Network Manager.

 2. Transfer Qubes-vpn-support folder to the template or proxy VM of your choice, then run install.
-This will also prompt for your VPN login credentials either in this step (proxyVM) or next step (template):
+You will be prompted for your VPN login credentials either in this step (proxyVM) or next step (template):

    ```
    cd Qubes-vpn-support